ros2/ros2_documentation/source/ROS-Framework/About-Nodes.rst

 #.
 Nodes periodically advertise their presence so that connections can be made with new-found entities, even after the initial discovery period.
 #.
 Nodes advertise to other nodes when they go offline.

-Nodes will only establish connections with other nodes if they have compatible *quality of service* settings.
+Nodes only establish connections with other nodes if they have compatible *quality of service* settings.
 See :doc:`interfaces/topics/Working-with-topics/Quality-of-Service`.

 Node management
 ---------------

-Individual nodes can be launched by command line.
+You can launch individual nodes by command line.
 ROS launch files allow you to start up and configure a number of executables containing ROS nodes simultaneously.

-Learn more about the launch service: :doc:`../Developer-Tools/About-Launch`
+See :doc:`../Developer-Tools/About-Launch`.

 Log messages
 ------------

-Each node has a logger associated with it and, by default, log messages go out to targets including the console (on stderr), log files on disk, and the ``/rosout`` topic.
+Each node has an associated logger.
+By default, log messages go out to targets including the console (on stderr), log files on disk, and the ``/rosout`` topic.
 All of the targets can be individually enabled or disabled on a per-node basis.

-Learn more about logging: :doc:`nodes/About-Logging/About-Logging`
+See :doc:`nodes/About-Logging/About-Logging`.

 Special types of nodes
 ----------------------

 * Composable nodes
    A composable node contains separate components with shared memory.
    Learn more about how to write a composable node: :doc:`nodes/Working-with-nodes/Writing-a-Composable-Node`
 * Managed nodes, also known as lifecycle nodes
    These nodes can be used to ensure that resources are correctly initialised, activated, deactivated, and cleaned up as the node moves between lifecycle states.
    A common use case is nodes that control hardware, where devices such as cameras, lidars, motor drivers, and other sensors and actuators must be started, configured, and shut down in a controlled order.
-   Learn more about managed nodes: :doc:`nodes/Working-with-nodes/Managed-Nodes`
+   See :doc:`nodes/Working-with-nodes/Managed-Nodes`.

 Related content
 ---------------